75% off

 The umbrellas may cost more than the dresses to make.
 However, the dresses are set at a higher price point because customers feel as though they are receiving much better value for the product.
 Would you pay $1,000 for an umbrella?
 Probably not.
 Thus, external factors like customer perceptions force the value pricing strategy.

-Dynamic pricing is when you charge different prices depending on who is buying your product or service or when they buy it.
-It’s a flexible pricing strategy that takes many factors into account—particularly changes in supply and demand.
+Dynamic pricing is when you charge different prices depending on who is buying your product (or when they buy it).
+It’s a flexible pricing strategy that takes many factors into account – particularly changes in supply and demand.

 You might have heard dynamic pricing referred to as demand pricing, surge pricing or time-based pricing.
-There are even different types of dynamic pricing, including price discrimination or variable pricing, price skimming (discussed in more detail above) and yield management.
+There are even different types of dynamic pricing, including price discrimination or variable pricing, price skimming (discussed above), and yield management.

 Competitive pricing is when your prices either match or beat those of similar products that are sold by competitors.
 Often this simply means selling your products or services at a better price, but you could choose to offer better payment terms instead.